Madres buscadoras: Activities

-Groups of madres buscadoras work to train women on reporting missing people, searching for remains, laws relevant to searches, and other relevant skills.
-After locating remains, the mothers contact forensic researchers to confirm the identity of the body.
+Groups of madres buscadoras work to teach women about reporting missing people, searching for remains, laws relevant to searches, and other relevant skills.
+After locating remains, the mothers contact forensic researchers to confirm the identity of the bodies.
 In addition to searching for remains, the mothers also investigate sites such as hospitals, prisons, and sites of sex work and homelessness, due to the possibility of loved ones being human trafficked.
 The mothers have seen success on both fronts.
 One organization, the Madres Buscadoras de Sonora, have found 1,230 bodies in clandestine graves and located 1,300 living people since 2019.

-Public activities include the putting up of posters to seek information from the public, and holding demonstrations.
+Public activities include putting up posters to seek information from the public, and holding demonstrations.
 The mothers have also used social media (including Facebook, Twitter, and WhatsApp) to gather potential leads.

 Since 2011, a group of madres buscadoras has held the National March of Dignity (also called the Marcha Nacional de Madres Buscadoras, or National March of Searching Mothers) each year in Mexico City on Mother's Day.
 The march aims to raise awareness of missing people in the country and to pressure authorities to improve policies surrounding the issue.
 The parade is also attended by civil service organizations who support of the cause, including Amnesty International.
 Some participants don headscarves, in reference to the Grandmothers of Plaza de Mayo in Argentina.

+In June 2026, a number of madres buscadoras staged a protest during the opening match of the 2026 FIFA World Cup at Estadio Azteca, aiming to bring attention to their cause.
+In Guadalajara, the activists posted World Cup-style posters of their missing relatives around the city.
+Activists involved in both protests expressed that although they did not oppose the World Cup in theory, they did oppose what they viewed as excessive spending in the face of so many unsolved missing persons cases.